ubnetdef/website/content/courses/syssec.md

 </table>

 # Student Instructors
 Student Instructors are responsible for running the class.
 Most questions, unless believed to be sensitive, should be directed to a student instructor.
+Please consult Mattermost or UBLearns for Office Hour meeting information.

 <table class="table">
 	<thead>